JaneliaSciComp/NBLAST_Scripts/README.md

 ### Generate Score Matrix
 1. Launch Fiji.
 1. Run `Plugins>nblast scoremat nlfh`.
-1. Choose an input directory.
+1. Choose a NBLAST database.
 This plugin supports swc and nrrd file formats.
-1. Choose a location to save the score matrix.
 1. Set parameters.
    1. **RScript**: Set the file path to the Rscript.
 The default path to the RScript is `C:\Program Files\R\R-x.x.x\bin\RScript.exe` (Windows) or `/usr/local/bin/RScript` (Mac and Linux).
    1. **Threads**: Maximum thread number for NBLAST score matrix calculation.
+1. The score matrix will be saved in the selected NBLAST database directory.
 ### Run NBLAST Clustering
 1. Launch Fiji.
 1. Run `Plugins>nblast clustering`.